 - Kyle, Tor, Heidi and Rhonda are already mean prior to the possession.

 - Also discussed when Giles doesn't initially believe there's anything preternatural about Xander's change of attitude:

 - Took a Level in Jerkass: Xander quickly goes from goofy jokester to sadistic asshole in this episode.
 In his defence however, he was possessed, and thus not fully in control of his actions.

 - Waxing Lyrical: Buffy’s line "You know, you're right!
 Suddenly the animals look shiny and new") is a quote from Madonna's "Like a Virgin".

 - Weirdness Censor: Flutie was "eaten by a pack of wild dogs".

 - What Happened to the Mouse?: There's no word on what happened to the bullies after they're de-hyena'd, and the fact that they have to deal with the memory of eating a living human being.
 Supplementary material reveals that all four of them survived until Graduation and one of the girls became a vegan.

-- You're Insane!: Flutie's Famous Last Words after he is slashed and before he is eaten.
+- You're Insane!: Flutie's last words after he is slashed and before he is eaten.